vandijklab/CINEMA-OT/Readme.md

 See `setup.cfg` for details.

 ## Installation
 CINEMA-OT requires `python` version 3.7+.
-Install directly from github with:
+Install directly from pip with:

     pip install cinemaot